MicrochipTech/RNWF11_Beta/README.md

 Perform the following steps:

-    Connect the RNWF11 Add On board to your PC/ Host MCU.
+1. Connect the RNWF11 Add On board to your PC/ Host MCU.

-    Open the Terminal application (Ex.:Tera term) on the computer.
+2. Open the Terminal application (Ex.:Tera term) on the computer.

-    Connect to the "USB to UART" COM port and configure the serial settings as follows:
+3. Connect to the "USB to UART" COM port and configure the serial settings as follows:

-        Baud : 230400
+- Baud : 230400

-        Data : 8 Bits
+- Data : 8 Bits

-        Parity : None
+- Parity : None

-        Stop : 1 Bit
+- Stop : 1 Bit

-        Flow Control : None
+- Flow Control : None

-    Note: The UART used in this case is UART2.
+**Note**: The UART used in this case is UART2.

-    All the configurations on the device will be done using AT Cmds via the UART.
+4. All the configurations on the device will be done using AT Cmds via the UART.
 The details regarding the supported AT CMDs can be found in the document ATCommandReference.pdf in the "doc" folder

     Configure the home AP credentials using the AT Cmds